wltrimbl/2013-10-17-uic/lessons/thw-shell/tutorial.md

 Hint: To print the smallest file, use:

-    wc bert/* | sort -k 3 -n | head -n 1
+    wc emily/* | sort -k 3 -n | head -n 1

-***Short Exercise***
-Printing the smallest file seems pretty useful.
-We don't want to type out that long command often.
-Let's create a simple script, a simple program, to run this command.
-The program will look at all of the files in the current directory and print the information about the smallest one.
-Let's call the script `smallest`.
-We'll use `nano` to create this file.
+### Shell script:
+One powerful way to use shell is in the form of a shell script.
+Making scripts that you can rerun can make your work go faster and make it reproducible.

+Let's write a shell script that will take as input a directory, and then output a list of files ordered by the number of lines in each file in that directory.
 Navigate to the `data` directory, then:

+To start, type:

-    nano smallest
+	nano ordered_lines

 Then enter the following text:

     #!/bin/bash
-    wc * | sort -k 3 -n | head -n 1
+    wc * | sort -k 1 -n > $1

-Now, `cd` into the `bert` directory and enter the command `../smallest`.
+Now, `cd` into the `emily` directory and enter the command `../ordered_lines emily_lines.txt`.
 Notice that it says permission denied.
 This happens because we haven't told the shell that this is an executable file.
-If you do `ls -l ../smallest`, it will show you the permissions on the left of the listing.
+If you do `ls -l ../ordered_lines`, it will show you the permissions on the left of the listing.

 Enter the following commands:

-    chmod a+x ../smallest
+    chmod a+x ../ordered_lines
-    ../smallest
+    ../ordered_lines emily_lines.txt

 The `chmod` command is used to modify the permissions of a file.
-This particular command modifies the file `../smallest` by giving all users (notice the `a`) permission to execute (notice the `x`) the file.
+This particular command modifies the file `../ordered_lines` by giving all users (notice the `a`) permission to execute (notice the `x`) the file.
 If you enter:

-    ls -l ../smallest
+    ls -lF ../ordered_lines

-You will see that the file name is green and the permissions have changed.
+You will see that the file name has a `*` at the end and the permissions have changed.
 Congratulations, you just created your first shell script!

 ## Searching files